 The best reference guide job aids are visual and clear to follow.
 They have simple icons and illustrations as bullet points.

-Scribe top tip: Break down information into easily digestible chunks.
+💡 Scribe Tip: Break down information into easily digestible chunks.
 Use a lot of whitespace to avoid overwhelming the reader with information.

 Infographics are another option that works well as reference guides, but you have to keep every element consistent.
-Uniform fonts, icon and header styles, backgrounds… everything should align, just like this job aid template from Venngage.
+Uniform fonts, icon and header styles, backgrounds… everything should align, just like this visual process documentation example from Venngage.

 Don’t worry about your job aid looking too "simple."
 You can repeat design elements while keeping them aligned and consistent to make it accessible and effective.